a-little-srdjan/grapher/README.md

 ![bleve radial](resources/bleve_radial.png "Grapher on bleve")

 The graph above is laid out with the _radial_ layout.
-It is a more condensed version of the hierarchical layout.
+The graphs are best explored in yEd, the pictures are merely here for illustrations.
+It is interesting to note that the registry package is a central node in the cluster, even though the top package bleve has most functionality and most dependencies.
+The picture suggests that the analysis package could embed the registry package.
+This would make the analysis package most central to bleve.

 Interesting to note is that the top level bleve package has very few dependencies to the analysis packages, as opposed to the search packages.

 ![bleve natural](resources/bleve_natural.png "Grapher on bleve")